 4. In-app subscriptions

 Think of it as SaaS for apps.
 Think Salesforce, Zendesk or Google for Enterprise for B2B or Netflix, Spotify, Dropbox or Evernote for B2C.
 The general idea here is to provide running services at a fixed monthly/yearly fee, often offered in tiered plans, that is automatically recurring until canceled – and that only at the termination conditions stipulated in the contract.
+For help with SaaS needs, there is more info here on expedition.co that can delve into this service more and help businesses with their first impressions.

 This is easily my favorite revenue source.
 It’s automatically recurring revenue until explicitly cancelled – what’s not to love about it?
 And all the while they are your paying customer, you have a direct channel, a direct relationship where you can cross-sell and up-sell them.
 Actually, there are a number of concerns like e.g. you have to have a more advanced solution with an actual problem-solution fit for anyone to actually pay like this, you’ll have a lower conversion rate vs free or one-time fees, the expectations and obligations towards your level of service and support, QoS and security is going to be that much higher – but I find those manageable and fair trade-offs.
 It’s also the model I have the most experience with professionally.